Agnes Water and Seventeen Seventy are two of the most unmissable destinations on the east coast of Australia in the Gladstone Region, Queensland.

 Well, learning to surf in Agnes Water is the perfect place to start.
-With surf lessons available every day of the week at Agnes Water Beach, there really is no excuse to not give it a try!
+With surf lessons available every day of the weeK, there really is no excuse to not give it a try!

-Lazy Lizard Surf School in Agnes Water offers a personalized method of teaching that caters towards people of all ages, abilities and experiences.
+Lazy Lizard Surf School offers a personalized method of teaching that caters to people of all ages, abilities, and experiences.
 I guarantee you’ll feel completely safe in the hands of the qualified surf coaches who will help you build your confidence and potential to one day be able to surf on your own!

 Call Lazy Lizard Surf School on 0488 177 000 to book or alternatively, head over to their website for more information – lazylizardsurfschool.com.au

 If you’re already an experienced surfer, Lazy Lizard Surf School also offers surfboard rental.
-Give them a call or simply head into their shop located on Jeffery Crt near Agnes Water Beach to rent a board.
+Give them a call or simply head into their shop located on Jeffery Crt to rent a board.

 GRAB A COFFEE AT HOLIDAYS CAFE

-After all the adventures in Agnes Waters thus far, head on over to Holidays Cafe to grab a coffee, relax, unwind and recharge your batteries!
+After all the adventures thus far, head on over to Holidays Cafe to grab a coffee, relax, unwind and recharge your batteries!

-With a prime position on Agnes Water Beach, Holidays Cafe offers not only coffee but a range of other items including fresh juices and healthy meals to satisfy your needs.
+With a prime position on the beach, Holidays Cafe offers not only coffee but a range of other items including fresh juices and healthy meals to satisfy your needs.